StevenC132/Basic-Network-Intrusion-Lab-using-Suricata/README.md

 ## Lab Setup
 ### Step 1: Create Virtual Machines
 1. Set up an Ubuntu VM for Suricata, Firewall/NAT/DHCP and a Kali Linux VM for testing.
+(I did plan on using a Windows VM as well but decided to hold off until I am ready to do more work with this project that is why in the third photo you see a Desktop when I checked the status of the DHCP server)
 2. Configure network settings (e.g., bridged or NAT mode).
 The Unbuntu VM had a NAT connection as well as a internal network connection, and the Kali VM had just the internal network connection.
 - After setting up the VMs I went and added a few firewall rules to the iptables.
 Thes first rule enables IP masquerading for packets leaving the system through eth0
   ```bash